rumblefishdev/restrict-ips-lambda/README.md

-This has an effect of returning to the client the content of `restricted.html` file instead of the path the he requested.
+This has an effect of returning to the client the content of `restricted.html` file instead of the path was requested.
 We've made this page to present the information about restrictions to the user.